eypsrcnuygr/easy-pay-2/README.md

 - There are 33 tests in total.
 - There are two folders, one is for unit tests which is '/spec/models' that is responsible to test 'group', 'transaction', 'user' models.
 - '/spec/features' folder has 3 files that is responsible for 'users', 'transactions' and 'groups' actions.
+- The test cases cover the login, signup, create transaction, create group, model validations and associations.
+- For testing all you need to do is run ```rspec``` in your cloned folder.

 ## Authors